milliesaxe/milliesaxe/README.md

 - my alltime MAIN fictkin is **JILL VALENTINE.** she is literally me. dont play.
 DOUBLES DNI. **BEFORE YOU ASK, I AM NOT.
 A SYSTEM.** other jill cosplayers please iwecaution.
 I May be a little uncomfy. sorry.
 - @ rosesnnblood  !  ;3 the leon to my ada , the vi to my caitlyn , and the max to my chloe ><.
 Im usually talking to them.
 I might have "dniuliam" in my name SORRY. i love liam thats my boi ily
 - do NOT take inspo from any of my style.
 DO NOT copy, i will find you.
-- Do NOT come up to me when im with regina (tier 4 supporter :p ily btw) Please just w2i, dont c+h unless regina knows you !. unless youre in my party.
+- pls try not to come up to me when im with regina (tier 4 supporter :p ily btw) Please just w2i, dont c+h unless regina knows you !. unless youre in my party.
 - im currently looking for a ggf.. guys hmu pls
--Saw , resident evil , yellowjackets , anora , terrifie , trick r treat , r are my HYPERFIXATIONS.
+-Saw , resident evil , yellowjackets , anora , terrifier , trick r treat , r are my HYPERFIXATIONS.
 WILL yap about them all day.
 - i love boobies ;p

   ![oceansjonas-anora](https://github.com/user-attachments/assets/23fc5897-f51c-4089-9776-05210c616d8f)